tylerxiety/the-Hitchhiker-s-Guide-to-Data-Science/README.md

 **Machine Learning**: A program is said to learn from experience E with respect to tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.

-**Supervised Learning**: Data has labels.
+**Supervised Learning**: Needs labelled examples (x,y).
 Categorized into "regression" and "classification" problems.

-**Unsupervised Learning**: Data has no labels.
-Categorized into "clustering" and "non-clustering" (e.g., the "Cocktail Party Algorithm") problems.
+**Unsupervised Learning**: Needs only the input (x).
+Categorized into "clustering" (e.g.,  market segmentation, text summarization)and "non-clustering" (e.g., the "Cocktail Party Algorithm") problems.

 ### Supervised Learning